Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Generic nonlinear matrix for

-where each $F_{i,j}$ is an analytic function since it is obtained by sums and compositions of analytic functions of the form $f_{a,b}$.
-Notice that the coefficients of the Taylor series of each $F_{i,j}$ is a function of the parameters $\alpha_{i,j}^{(\ell)}$ and $\beta_{i,j}^{(\ell)}$ in \eqref{eq:parameterization}.
+where each $\Pi_{i_m,j_t}$ is an analytic function since it is obtained by sums and compositions of the functions $f_{i,j}^{\{\ell\}}$.
+While $J_\pi^0(\y^v)$ describes a behavior of the network with respect to the outputs of nodes, the matrix $J_{H_v(G)}(\uu^v)$ describes the behavior of the network with respect to the excitation signals, which are essential in the identifiability in the full measurement case.
+Notice that the coefficients of the Taylor series of each $\Pi_{i_m,j_t}$ is a function of the parameters $\alpha_{i,j,\ell}^{(s)}$ and $\beta_{i,j,\ell}^{(s)}$ in \eqref{eq:parameterization}.

-In our work, we are particularly interested in the genericity of the rank of the square submatrices of $J_G(\uu_G^k)$, which will be used in the proof of Theorem~\ref{thm:sufficiency} for the derivation of a sufficient condition for identifiability.
-The maximal rank of a square submatrix $J_G^{A,B}(\uu_G^k)$ is the highest possible rank.
-Given a square submatrix $J_G^{A,B}(\uu_G^k)$, we say that its rank is \emph{generic} if having the maximal rank for almost all $\uu_G^k$ holds generically over the $K$-parametrizations.
+In our work, we are particularly interested in the genericity of the rank of the square submatrices of $J_{H_v(G)}(\uu^v)$, which will be used in the proof of Theorem~\ref{thm:sufficiency}.
+The maximal rank of a square submatrix $J_{H_v(G)}^{A,B}(\uu^v)$ is the highest possible rank.
+Given a square submatrix $J_{H_v(G)}^{A,B}(\uu^v)$, we say that its rank is \emph{generic} if having the maximal rank for almost all $\uu^v$ holds generically over the $K$-parametrizations.
+Notice that the genericity of the rank is considered only with respect to the parameters $\alpha_{i,j,\ell}^{(s)}$, and excludes the excitation signals $\uu^v$.

-\begin{proposition} The rank of any square submatrix $J_G^{A,B}(\uu_G^k)$ is generic for almost all $\uu_G^k$. \end{proposition} \begin{proof} The determinant of any square submatrix $J_G^{A,B}(\uu_G^k)$, denoted by $\detm(J_G^{A,B}(\uu_G^k))$ is given by sums and products of analytic functions of the form $f'_{i,j}$, so that $\detm(J_G^{A,B}(\uu_G^k))$ is also analytic and can be expressed as:
+\begin{proposition} The rank of any square submatrix $J_{H_v(G)}^{A,B}(\uu^v)$ is generic for almost all $\uu^v$. \end{proposition} \begin{proof} The determinant of any square submatrix $J_{H_v(G)}^{A,B}(\uu^v)$, denoted by $\detm(J_{H_v(G)}^{A,B}(\uu^v))$ is given by sums and products of analytic functions of the form $\pi'_{i_m,j_t}$, so that $\detm(J_{H_v(G)}^{A,B}(\uu^v))$ is also analytic and can be expressed as